isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: ciphers
    :tags: security
-   :short: Specifies a list of allowed ciphers.
+   :short: Specifies a list of allowed ciphers in the order of preference for TLSv1.2 only.

     Cipher list which defines allowed ciphers, such as ``HIGH:!aNULL:!MD5:!SHA1:!SHA256:!SHA384``.
 The string must be